 The Division conducts a Division Relay Carnival in the evening of the second Wednesday in July.
 The location of the meet can be found on this season's schedule.
 All six teams in the division participate in both freestyle and medley relays (where each swimmer swims a different stroke).
 Relay teams with the 18 fastest times across all 17 divisions then swim at the All Star Relay Carnival the following Wednesday.

 Division Individual Championships

-On Saturday, July 28, at Lake Braddock, all six teams in the division compete in an individual championship meet (often referred to as "Divisionals").
+On the last Saturday of July, all six teams in the division compete in an individual championship meet (often referred to as "Divisionals").
 The location of the meet can be found on this season's schedule.
 Each team may enter 2 swimmers for each event, and a swimmer may enter no more than 2 events.
 If a team does not have 2 swimmers, other teams may "bid" other swimmers to fill the empty lanes.
 This is an individual meet and is not scored.
 Selection of the swimmers depends on times swum in meets this season.
 Swim ups are not permitted at Divisionals.
 Within each age group, swimmers with the fastest recorded times during the season have their choice of events at Divisionals.